Lessons I learned from an online workshop

 I think my biggest regret about this workshop is that it felt rushed.
 Why?
 The quick answer is that I tried to include too much for the time available.
 But it’s more complicated than that.

 Don Presant asked me to offer a CSAE session of up to an hour in length.
 I asked for the maximum.
 In retrospect, I should have asked for more time.
 (I might not have got it, but it never hurts to ask.)
-After the workshop, Don asked me how long a time I would have preferred.
+After the workshop, Don asked me how much time I would have preferred.
 “Two hours,” I replied immediately.

 Over the years I’ve become good at keeping to the time allocated for sessions.
 My approach is simple; I practice what I plan to do with a stopwatch running and keep paring down what I’d thought to include until it fits.
 I note the elapsed time at the start of each new segment and check how I’m doing during the session, adjusting accordingly.